asagi4/comfyui-prompt-control/README.md

 LoRAs can be loaded by referring to the filename without extension and subdirectories will also be searched.
 For example, `<lora:cats:1>`. will match both `cats.safetensors` and `sd15/animals/cats.safetensors`.
 If there are multiple LoRAs with the same name, the first match will be loaded.

-Alternatively, the name can include the full directory path relative to ComfyUI's search paths: `<lora:XL/sdxllora:0.5>`.
+Alternatively, the name can include the full directory path relative to ComfyUI's search paths, without extension: `<lora:XL/sdxllora:0.5>`.
 In this case, the *full* path must match.

 If no match is found, the node will try to replace spaces with underscores and search again.
 That is, `<lora:cats and dogs:1>` will find `cats_and_dogs.safetensors`.
 This helps with some autocompletion scripts that replace underscores with spaces.

+Finally, you can give the exact path (including the extension) as shown in `LoRALoader`.

 ## Alternating